 Reserve a tent or pop-up campsite for US$55 a night at The Campsites at Disney’s Fort Wilderness Resort.
 Located in a 750-acre pine and cypress forest minutes away from Magic Kingdom and Epcot, the campsite’s amenities include a picnic table and grill, transportation to the parks and Orlando airport, a pool area with a 67-foot water slide, nightly campfire activities and tons more.

-Try the loaded Greek tots (US$8.49) at The Friar’s Nook in Magic Kingdom Park for lunch, then hop over to Animal Kingdom’s Tamu Tamu Refreshments to snack on a Pineapple Dole Whip Cup (US$4.49 or US$7 for a coconut rum version).
+Try the Loaded Fiesta Tots (US$9.49) at The Friar’s Nook in Magic Kingdom Park for lunch, then hop over to Animal Kingdom’s Tamu Tamu Refreshments to snack on a Pineapple Dole Whip Cup (US$4.99 or US$8.50 for a coconut rum version).
 For supper, Epcot’s Joy of Tea serves the Lucky Combo: a curry chicken pocket, egg roll, pop and your choice of caramel ginger or strawberry red bean ice cream for US$10.98.

 Take a day off from the parks and stroll through Disney’s outdoor shopping, dining and entertainment complex.
 Ride on the Marketplace Carousel (US$2), check out waterfront dance parties, munch on free chocolate samples at The Ganachery and build all sorts of creations at The LEGO Store.